krypto5863/COM3D2.ExtendedPresetManagement/README.md

 1. Make new folders in your preset folder (pressing the button from the directory changer will take you there)
 2. Place or save your presets inside.
-3. The preset panel is refreshed and new folders are found when you reopen the preset panel, so switching away and back is all you need to do.
+3. Press the Refresh button to load new folders and presets.
 4. Enjoy.

 Enjoy and don't abuse your meidos!